-More than 220 research establishments in NRW – including nine Fraunhofer Institutes and three Max Planck Institutes – are engaged in nanotechnology research.
+Around 215 research establishments in NRW – including ten Fraunhofer Institutes and three Max Planck Institutes – are engaged in nanotechnology research.
 In addition, NRW is home to two further centers of excellence: the NanoBioAnalytics Center in Münster (NBZ) and the NanoEnergyTechnologyCenter (NETZ) at Duisburg-Essen University.
 Europe's first interdisciplinary center for applied nanotechnology, CeNTech, is located in Münster.
 A major focus of microsystems research is the MST Cluster in Dortmund.
-With 24 companies and more than 1,700 employees, MST is one of the largest clusters in Europe.
+With more than 40 companies and over 2,200 employees, MST is one of the largest clusters in Europe.

 Nanotechnology enterprises in NRW

 A native of Cologne is known by his love of Kölsch (beer), carnival and of course the cathedral.
 The sight of the two cathedral spires enthrals not just the natives but 6 million visitors from all corners of the world annually, making the Cologne Cathedral the most visited landmark of Germany.

 When completed, in 1880, the "High Cathedral of Cologne" was the biggest building in the world.
 At 157.38 m, the Gothic cathedral is currently Europe’s second-tallest church building.
 The architecture kept to the mediaeval plans for the most part, despite 600 years of construction.
 The West face of the cathedral, including the two towers, has a surface area of 7,100 m² making it the largest church facade in the world.